wirshingh/fastp-hydra-loop/README.md

 ### Job Summary

 This job will run fastp on Hydra in a loop.
 User will provide genomic raw reads.
 Trimmed reads will be outputed to a directory named 'fastp_trimmed'.
-To run the script, see 'TO RUN THIS JOB' below.
+To run the script see 'TO RUN THIS JOB' below.

 ```
 #!/bin/sh